-The FY 2020 Budget (excluding capital) is decreasing to \$75.8 million, which is a 2.2% decrease from the FY 2019 Adjusted Budget.
-Budget changes are more fully discussed further in this section along with details on other committee recommendations, operating budget changes, and major capital requests.
+The FY21 Operating Budget (excluding capital) will decrease to \$60.6 million, a 6.2% decrease from the FY20 Adjusted Budget.
+In order to address our significant revenue shortfall projection, departmental budgets were decreased across the board to align with 5-year spending averages.
+Significant reductions were also made to part-time and overtime budgets based on historical spending.
+These changes are discussed further in this section along with details on other committee recommendations, operating budget changes, and major capital requests.